- Highly-rated claims service

 - The “Insurance Types” section examines what types of insurance policies the company offers.

-- The “Customer Service & Reviews” section measures the insurance company’s reputation as well user reviews and information from watchdog organizations.
+- The “Customer Service & Reviews” section measures the insurance company’s reputation as well as user reviews and information from watchdog organizations.

 - The “Discounts” section examines how many and what types of discounts the company offers.
 It also takes into consideration whether or not there are discounts for bundling policies.